Safe mode: macOS

-In macOS holding the shift key after powering up activates Safe Boot that has background maintenance features (Besides the mode selection, it runs a file system repair, and in Mac OS 10.4, it disables all fonts other than those in /System/Library/Fonts, moves to the Trash all font caches normally stored in /Library/Caches/com.apple.ATS/(uid)/, where (uid) is a user ID number such as 501, and disables all startup items and any Login Items).
+In addition to single-user mode, macOS also supports safe mode; holding the shift key after powering up activates Safe Boot, which has background maintenance features (Besides the mode selection, it runs a file system repair, and in Mac OS X 10.4, it disables all fonts other than those in /System/Library/Fonts, moves to the Trash all font caches normally stored in /Library/Caches/com.apple.ATS/(uid)/, where (uid) is a user ID number such as 501, and disables all startup items and any Login Items).
 Unlike in Windows where safe mode with networking is disabled by default and requires using a safe mode with networking enabled, in the macOS Safe Boot always includes networking.

-On the Classic Mac OS versions 6, 7, 8, and 9, a similar mode to the Unix root is achieved by holding down the shift key while booting, which starts the system without extensions.
+On the Classic Mac OS versions 6, 7, 8, and 9, a similar mode to Safe Mode is achieved by holding down the shift key while booting, which starts the system without extensions.

+iOS

+iOS does not have a safe mode, however some jailbreaks add a safe mode where all tweaks are disabled, the wallpaper is black, and a notification will tell you that you are in safe mode.
+In that mode, some apps may not launch.

 Android

 The way that safe mode in Android can be activated differs per vendor.
 Safe mode can be disabled by rebooting the device.

+When you reboot into safe mode in Android, downloaded apps and widgets are automatically disabled, but built-in apps remain available.
+A watermark in the bottom-left corner also appears if you're booted to either normal or safe mode.

+Some devices also turn their radios off automatically upon booting into safe mode.

-Application software safe mode
+Application software

 Application software sometimes offers a safe mode as well.
 In the PHP interpreter, prior to version 5.4, safe mode offers stricter security measures.
 The Glasgow Haskell Compiler from version 7.2 offers "Safe Haskell" mode, restricting usage of functions such as unsafePerformIO.
 Mozilla Firefox's safe mode allows the user to remove extensions which may be preventing the browser from loading.
 Internet Explorer can run in "No Add-Ons" mode and Protected Mode.
-Cydia's MobileSubstrate also has a safe mode that allows the user to uninstall tweaks and extensions that may crash the SpringBoard.
+Cydia's Mobile Substrate also has a safe mode that allows the user to uninstall tweaks and extensions that may crash the Springboard.
+Minecraft has a safe mode that activates if a player attempts to open a world with an invalid data pack, which gives the option to load the world using only the vanilla data pack.